On the Use of Auxiliary Variables in Multilevel Regression and Poststratification: Simulation studies

 \section{Simulation studies}

-We use simulation setups similar to those in \cite{Valliant19-jssam} to compare different MRP approaches listed in Table~\ref{mrp-sum} with the IPW, GREG, DR, and raking adjustments.
-We demonstrate how the traditional MRP fails and the proposed data integration framework improves model fitting and inferences.
-We describe the simulation design and methods, and more details can be found in the Supplementary Material~\citep{mrp:supp:ys22}.
+In this section, we compare different MRP approaches with the IPW, GREG, DR, and raking adjustments.
+To demonstrate the effectiveness of the proposed data integration framework, we use simulation setups similar to those in \cite{Valliant19-jssam} and show how MRP fails and our proposed framework offers improvement.
+More details about the simulation design and results can be found in the Supplementary Material~\citep{mrp:supp:ys22}.

-The data {\em mibrfss} in the R package PracTools~\citep{Valliant:practoolsR} are collected through telephone household interviews in the Michigan Behavioral Risk Factor Surveillance Survey.
-We simulate a population with size $N=50,000$ by simple random draws with replacement from the {\em mibrfss} data of 2,845 cases, and 65\% of the population have access to the internet at home.
-Nonprobability samples will be drawn from the subsets with internet access, while reference probability samples are SRSs drawn from the population.
-We use demographic variables: age (1 = 18--24 years; 2 = 25--34 years; 3 = 35--44 years; 4 = 45--54 years; 5 = 55--64 years; 6 = 65+), race (1 = White; 2 = African American; 3 = Other), edu: education level (1 = Did not graduate high school; 2 = Graduated high school; 3 = Attended college or technical school; 4 = Graduated from college or technical school), and inc: income (1 = Less than \$15,000; 2 = \$15,000 to less than \$25,000; 3 = \$25,000 to less than \$35,000; 4 = \$35,000 to less than \$50,000; 5 = \$50,000 or more).
-The internet subgroup has more youth than the population.
-The nonprobability samples are selected from the internet subpopulation with age categories as strata, and the selection rates across six strata are set as $(0.12, 0.31, 0.19, 0.20, 0.13, 0.05)$ such that younger individuals are more likely to be sampled comparing to the eld.
+We simulate a population of size $N=50,000$ based on the data {\em mibrfss} in the R package PracTools~\citep{Valliant:practoolsR}.
+This dataset was collected through telephone household interviews in the Michigan Behavioral Risk Factor Surveillance Survey.
+We randomly sample the {\em mibrfss} data of 2,845 cases with replacement to generate the population.
+Among the population, 65.5\% have access to the internet at home.

+We draw nonprobability samples from the subset of the population with internet access, while reference probability samples are SRSs drawn from the whole population.
+We use demographic variables: age in years (1 = 18--24; 2 = 25--34; 3 = 35--44; 4 = 45--54; 5 = 55--64; 6 = 65+), race (1 = White; 2 = African American; 3 = Other), edu: education level (1 = Did not graduate high school; 2 = Graduated high school; 3 = Attended college or technical school; 4 = Graduated from college or technical school), and inc: income (1 = Less than \$15,000; 2 = \$15,000 to less than \$25,000; 3 = \$25,000 to less than \$35,000; 4 = \$35,000 to less than \$50,000; 5 = \$50,000 or more).
+The internet subgroup has higher proportion of younger individuals than the population.
+The nonprobability samples are selected from the internet subpopulation with age categories as strata.
+The selection rates across six strata are set as $(0.12, 0.31, 0.19, 0.20, 0.13, 0.05)$, with younger individuals more likely to be sampled than the eld.